Together, We Can Do Better

 I also believe that we need a complete review and, possibly, a complete reworking of our SOL system.
 There is a reason that most teachers will tell you that they hate SOL’s, and the reason is obvious to those who are in education: a test does little to demonstrate knowledge or mastery, especially when it comes to skill development.
 A more qualitative or portfolio-based system is more equitable and, ultimately, accurate.

 Lastly, I believe that we need to pay our teachers what they deserve.
-Virginia teachers make, on average, almost $8,000 less per year than the national average.
+Virginia teachers make, on average, almost $9,000 less per year than the national average.
+This is in the state with the #12 economy in the nation.
 Over the past 15 years, in inflation adjusted numbers, teachers have had their pay cut by about 10%.
 All of this has taken place as they have been asked to pay more for their benefits.
 This must end, especially if we want to attract the best people to teach our children.
 We should not be taking advantage of the fact that many men and women feel a profound calling to do this work.

 There are few things better than being outdoors.
 From coaching soccer to camping in the Blue Ridge to simply pushing my son on a swing, there is something wonderful about being in nature.
 However, we are at a critical time in history when climate change threatens much of what we hold dear in the Commonwealth.
 We are lucky to have our natural wonders, and we must fight to preserve them for our children and our children’s children.
 This means that we must aggressively invest in green energies, and it means that we must decrease air and water pollution.